 - Problems with the Police

-From February 2013, the Married Mens’ group at the LGF will become a closed group.
+The LGBT Foundation married men’s group is a closed group.
 This means that members who would like to attend the group will be asked to complete an application form and go in for a chat with the Wellbeing Officer.
 This enables them to best support you!

 The group will be 8 meetings long, and will include practical guidance such as legal advice, relevant discussions across a number of relevant subjects, and information about other support services.
 The group will be open to men who are in, or have recently been in, a heterosexual relationship, and who have feelings towards other men.
 The group will be a safe and confidential space to share and discuss, as well as meet others and gain peer support and build friendships beyond the 8 sessions!

-Deadline for application forms will be as late as the 7th March.
-If you have any questions or would like an application form, please phone the LGF on:
+If you have any questions or would like an application form, please phone the LGBT Foundation on:

 The National website for gay fathers at: www.gaydads.co.uk